chen1474147/Deep3DPose/5-caffe/README.md

 At first, we will train the network normally to get a good initial point of regressor and classifier. grl_train defines this normal iteration times.
 We will fix feature extractor and train a good classifier and regressor, say, a pose estimator.
 Then based on them, we begin to adjust feature extracotr. fc_interval is feature extractor iteration times grl_interval is classifier iteration times

 Below parameters mean that we will first train 10000 times to get a good initial classifier and regressor.
-Then we begin to adjst feature extractor.
+Then we begin to adjust feature extractor.
 We will adjust 1 time feature extractor, then we train 100 times classifier.
 We will fix one when we train another.
 We train it in a circular way.
 But the regressor is always in back propagation.

 ```
 net: "train_val.prototxt"